Goldilocks Isolation: High Performance VMs with Edera

 \subsection{Hypervisor virtualization}

-In contrast to OS virtualization, hypervisor (or virtual machine) virtualization uses a separate ``guest'' OS for each ``virtual machine'' (VM) with a hypervisor creating and monitoring multiple VMs.
+Hypervisor virtualization uses a separate ``guest'' OS for each virtual machine (VM) with a hypervisor creating and monitoring VMs.
 This provides a separate kernel for each application, ensuring stronger isolation.
-In a type 1 (or bare metal) hypervisor, the hypervisor runs directly on the host hardware.
-Examples include Xen~\cite{xen} and VMware.
+In a type 1 (or bare metal) hypervisor, such as Xen~\cite{xen} or VMware, the hypervisor runs directly on the host hardware.
 Type 2 (or hosted) hypervisors such as VirtualBox instead run as a process on a host OS.
 Many hypervisors use x86 virtualization, emulating all hardware that the guest OS expects.
-To reduce the overhead of virtualization, hypervisors with paravirtualization~\cite{Denali, xen} instead require the guest OS to replace system calls with \textit{hypercalls} to the hypervisor.
+Paravirtualization~\cite{Denali, xen} instead requires the guest OS to make \textit{hypercalls} to the hypervisor for privileged operations.
 This hypervisor-aware design avoids costly emulation of I/O hardware components.
-Some hypervisor virtualization systems, such as Kernel Virtual Machine (KVM), utilize virtualization extensions available on some modern Intel VT or AMD-V CPUs, allowing for more efficient hypervisor virtualization.
-However such virtualization extensions are not available on all CPUs.